One-particle and two-particle visibilities in bipartite entangled Gaussian states: Slice distributions and marginal distributions

 This {is not a slice} of $P(k_{1},k_{2})$ but a normalized probability distribution for $k_{1}$ such that the second variable $k_{2}$ is not fixed and can take any value.
 In other words, integration of $P(k_{1})$ over $k_{1}$ returns the probability that $k_{2}$ will take any value at all, which is $1$ (because $k_{2}$ must have some value). \end{defn}

-\begin{defn} (Radon transform) The Radon transform is a {marginal} distribution obtained from the two-dimensional distribution $P(k_{1},k_{2})$ by integration along an arbitrary rotated axis $k_{v}$.
-The resulting distribution from the Radon transform is a function of the orthogonal variable $k_{u}$, which is renamed to $k_s$ using integration of Dirac $\delta$ function
+\begin{defn} (Rotated marginal distribution) The rotated marginal distribution is obtained from the two-dimensional distribution $P(k_{1},k_{2})$ by integration along an arbitrary rotated axis $k_{v}$ \cite{Temme1987,Deans1983}.
+The resulting distribution from the marginalization is a function of the orthogonal variable $k_{u}$, which is renamed to $k_s$ using integration of the Dirac $\delta$ function,